-Upon the completion of this cou arse, the student should be able to demonstrate insight into: ☐ Understanding of the system institutions. m and the requirements of financial accounting for financial 1 ll in maintaining the financial accounts of Banking companies, financial institutions as per the legal requirements. - skill in maintaining the financial accounts of financial services g companies, credit rating companies, factors, forfeiters, venture al companies.
+Upon the completion of this course, the student should be able to demonstrate insight into:

+\Box Understanding of the system and the requirements of financial accounting for financial institutions.

+□ Understanding and skill in maintaining financial accounts of Banking companies, Insurance companies and other financial institutions as per the legal requirements.

+□ Understanding and skill in maintaining financial accounts of financial services companies including the leasing companies, credit rating companies, factors, forfeiters, venture capital funds and venture capital companies.

-- 1. Maheshwari, S. N. Advanced Accountancy, Vol II.
-Vikas Publishing House - 2.
-Sehgal, A. and Sehgal D. Advanced Accounting, Vol. II.
-Taxman Publications - 3.
-Shukla, M.C. and Grewal, T.S.
+1. Maheshwari, S. N. Advanced Accountancy, Vol II.
+Vikas Publishing House

+2. Sehgal, A. and Sehgal, D. Advanced Accounting, Vol. II.
+Taxman Publications

+3. Shukla, M.C. and Grewal, T.S.
 Advanced Accounts, Vol. II, S. Chand & Company.